 If you don’t have pita bread on hand, you can use naan or lavash instead.
 It’s best to cut the naan into smaller pieces so they’re easier to eat with your hands.

 One of the most popular ways to serve eggplant dip is in a bread bowl with potatoes and carrots.
-This dish can be served as a sandwich or it can be eaten like a dip.

 10 servings per container